rlebell33/HotelManagement/README.md

 # Hotel Management System

-A comprehensive hotel management system built with C#/.NET, JavaScript, and MySQL.
+A hotel management system built with C#/.NET, JavaScript, and MySQL.
 This system provides a complete solution for managing hotels, rooms, guests, and reservations with a modern web interface.

 ## Features